Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Bus Stop Picnic Area in LagoBus Stop Picnic Area in Lago

-Otherwise, continuing on the route, it is 2.7 km from the bus stop to Corzón as the Camino winds around the country roads, following the clear waymarks.
+Continuing on the route, it is 2.7 kilometers from the bus stop to Corzón as the Camino winds around the country roads, following the clear waymarks.
 The road seemed to never end.

 Quaint Stone Horreo on the Road to CorzónQuaint Stone Hórreo on the Road to Corzón